Old Main (University of Wyoming): History

 Old Main was built as a result of the University Bill, passed by the government of the Territory of Wyoming.
 In a compromise among territorial legislators, Laramie was given the university, Cheyenne was given the capitol, and Evanston was given $10,000 to build an insane asylum.
-All three were fast-growing cities and were connected by the railroad.
+All three were fast-growing cities near Wyoming's southern border and connected by the Union Pacific Railroad.

 Territorial Governor Francis E. Warren appointed three Laramie residents to a building commission (J.W.
-Donnellan, LeRoy Grant and Robert Marsh) and allocated $50,000 to build the first university building in the Wyoming Territory.
+Donnellan, LeRoy Grant and Robert Marsh) and allocated $50,000 to build the first university building in the territory.
 The building commission contracted Frederick Hale to design and Cook and Callahan to construct the building.

 Architecture and construction

 Frederick Hale began his career as an architect in Denver around 1890.
 After designing Old Main early in his career, Hale moved to Utah and became an important figure in Salt Lake City architecture.
 Hale designed the David Keith Mansion, the Downey House, the Haxton Place, and the Markland/Walker House, all built on Salt Lake City's historic Temple Street.
 He also built the A.O.
 Whitmore Electric Automobile Building in Salt Lake City.

 Hale designed Old Main in the Romanesque Revival style.
 Its heavy stone construction, axial nature, symmetry, arch, and rectangular footprint all reflect the Romanesque style.
 Rough-cut sandstone, quarried from east of Laramie, is the primary stone used.
 The trim stone is Potsdam Sandstone, quarried from the Rawlins area.
 This smooth-textured stone contrasts with the native sandstone.

 As the first university building in the Wyoming Territory, Hale designed Old Main as an imposing structure.
 He included a central spire to serve both as a focal point for the structure and a signal of the building's importance.
 Old Main was built to reflect Wyoming rather than copying university structures of the Eastern United States.
 One can see the rough-textured body of the building representing the developing frontier, while the minimal usage of classical decoration might symbolize the emerging sophistication of the Wyoming population.

 The Masonic Order laid the cornerstone on September 27, 1886, construction finished on September 1, 1887.
 Classes began five days later, on September 6, 1887.
 It was originally called the University Building, because it housed the entire university.
 It included classrooms, labs, administration, maintenance, an auditorium, and a library.
 A two-story, 500-seat auditorium on the second level quickly became an entertainment center for Laramie.